donpdonp/flaredb/readme.md

       ]
 ```

-If the primary key is known, thats already indexed for free in the filesystem
+If the primary key is known, thats indexed for free by the filesystem
 ```javascript
   let user = idfx.loadFile('57c0e740-d636-11e8-97d2-3358493f968d')
 ```